 Participants will receive an honorarium of $500, information on local and regional sustainability issues, local sustainability tours, and resource materials.
 Previous participants have evaluated this workshop as intellectually stimulating, exciting, and providing a valuable new network of faculty interested in sustainability from across the disciplines!

 Workshop Applications: Please submit an application (download here) including a description of how you’re considering changing an existing course or the new course you’d like to develop to Margaret Carreiro.

 The workshop is open to all full- or part-time UofL faculty, including non-tenure track faculty.
 Green Threads participants must agree to:

 (2) Read materials prior to the workshop.

-(3) Submit a syllabus for the revised or new course and a paragraph on the intellectual process involved by August 2014.
+(3) Submit a syllabus for the revised or new course and a paragraph on the intellectual process involved.

 We look forward to hearing from you!

 Margaret Carreiro, Chair, Education and Research Committee